Shuyi-Song/HPM881-Lab-rstudio/README.md

 - **IOM vs Residual Direct Effect**: Compare differences in predictions.
 Identify which approach generates larger disparities and for which racial groups.

+# How to Code in GitHub?

+## Dev Containers in GitHub Codepaces

+If you have access to GitHub CodeSpaces, click the green "<> Code" button at the top right on this repository page, and then select "Create codespace on main".
+(GitHub CodeSpaces is available with [GitHub Enterprise](https://github.com/enterprise) and [GitHub Education](https://education.github.com/).)

 ## To open RStudio Server, click the Forwarded Ports "Radio" icon at the bottom of the VS Code Online window.

 ![Forwarded Ports](img/forwarded_ports.png)